yvelikova/axway-open-docs/content/en/docs/apigtw_devops/promotion_example.md

 * [Manage certificates and keys](/docs/apigtw_security/general_certificates/)
 * [Manage users](/docs/apigtw_admin/manage_user_access/)

-{{< alert title="Note" color="primary" >}}If a certificate reference has been environmentalized, such as in the **Sample Active Directory Connection**, you must create or import a testing environment certificate in Configuration Studio.
-This makes the certificate available for selection when the environmentalized settings are edited in the **Environment Settings** tree in Configuration Studio.{{< /alert >}}
+If a certificate reference has been environmentalized, such as in the **Sample Active Directory Connection**, you must create or import a testing environment certificate in Configuration Studio.
+This makes the certificate available for selection when the environmentalized settings are edited in the **Environment Settings** tree in Configuration Studio.

 ### Update package properties